 Why EdTech startups fail

 According to CB Insights, startups shut down mostly because of lack of capital for R&D, wrong market choice, red ocean of competitors, faulty business models, legal complexities.
 Sure, there the grey list of failures is much longer and so many challenges such as burnout, crashed pivot, discord among team members and investors can lie in the wait for startups as well.

 Forewarned is forearmed.
-Even if you have an awesome idea and see it pretty clear how to create an edtech startup, you’d better check the following cases of failures of edtech startups before kicking off.
+Even if you have an awesome idea and see it pretty clear how to create an EdTech startup, you’d better check the following cases of failures of EdTech startups before kicking off.

 Want to know more about creating an educational app?

-First and foremost, study the market, big players and main competitors in your niche.
+First and foremost, study the market, big players, and main competitors in your niche.
 Consider diving into a blue ocean of opportunities to create your own market.
 Define your solution statement addressing one niche to solve one exact problem.
-AI-based algorithms, ML for swift decision-making, immersive learning, multi-layer management tools, to name a few, are examples of lines you can go with, be it a tool for parent-teacher communication or tuition solution for disabled kids.
+AI-based algorithms, ML for swift decision-making, immersive learning, and multi-layer management tools, to name a few, are examples of lines you can go with, be it a tool for parent-teacher communication or a tuition solution for disabled kids.

-Recently, an edutainment platform, MasterClass, pivoted with a focus on employers to appeal to the motivation of star employees, enabling chat with a celebrity coach.
+Recently, an edutainment platform, MasterClass, pivoted with afocus on employers to appeal to the motivation of star employees, enabling chat with a celebrity coach.
 A niche can be hidden in the niche.